gravitational/teleport/docs/4.2/aws_terraform_guide.md

 !!! note "How to set"
     `export TF_VAR_grafana_pass="CHANGE_THIS_VALUE"`

-We deploy Grafana along with every Terraform deployment and automatically make stats on cluster usage available.
+We deploy Grafana along with every Terraform deployment and automatically make stats on cluster usage available in a custom dashboard.
 This variable sets up the password for the Grafana `admin` user.
 The Grafana web UI is served on the same subdomain as specified above in [`route53_domain`](#route53_domain) on port 8443.

 With the variables set in this example, it would be available on https://teleport.example.com:8443

-If you do not change this from the default (`CHANGE_THIS_VALUE`), then it will be set to a random value for security.
-As such, we recommend setting this to a known value.
+If you do not change this from the default (`CHANGE_THIS_VALUE`), then it will be set to a random value for security and you will need to log into the monitoring instance to discover this manually.
+As such, we recommend setting this to a known value at the outset.

 ### use_acm